Rachael Ray's Tragic Real-Life Story

 Rachael Ray's cousin publicly criticized her for not attending her aunt's funeral

-Ray never publicly responded to her cousin's accusations, but her brother, Emmanuel Ray, spoke to Radar, telling the outlet that his sister had wanted to be at the funeral but couldn't rearrange her schedule.
-He added that the rest of their family wasn't upset with Ray for missing the funeral.
+Rachael Ray never publicly responded to her cousin's accusations, but her brother, Emmanuel Ray, told RadarOnline that his sister had wanted to be at the funeral but couldn't rearrange her schedule.
+He added that the rest of their family wasn't upset with Rachael for missing the funeral.
 "It's sad that Rachael's getting dragged into this when she really has nothing to do with it," Emmanuel said.
 "She works very hard, and not only does she work for herself, but everyone she cares about.
 The people that work for her, the people around her, including Geraldine's [her late aunt's] family.
 She's been very good to them, and I'm sorry they've decided to degrade it for this," he added.

-Rachael Ray is a dog lover, so it comes as no surprise that she eventually launched her own dog food brand, but it came under scrutiny in 2018 when claims that the food didn't live up to its all-natural claims started surfacing.
+Rachael Ray is a dog lover, so it comes as no surprise that she eventually launched her own dog food brand.
+However, it came under scrutiny in 2018 when claims that the food didn't live up to its all-natural branding.

-Ray took to Instagram to share the sad news of Isaboo's passing. "[T]oday @johnmcusimano and I mourn the loss of a dog; a pitbull who taught us more about unconditional love, empathy, and understanding of one another than we could have ever imagined," Ray wrote in the caption.
+Ray took to Instagram to share the sad news of Isaboo's passing, writing, "Today @johnmcusimano and I mourn the loss of a dog; a pitbull who taught us more about unconditional love, empathy, and understanding of one another than we could have ever imagined."
 She added that Isaboo's energy and fun-spirited personality will be dearly missed.
 "She was a fighter," Ray wrote.
 She also used the post as an opportunity to encourage people to adopt animals in need.

-She lost her house in a devastating fire
+Rachael Ray's house was destroyed in a fire

 A couple of months after losing her dog, Isaboo, Rachael Ray also lost her upstate New York house in a devastating fire.
 Speaking to Extra, Ray explained how the fire started.
 "The chimney burped under the roof," she said.
 During the Season 15 premiere of the "Rachael Ray" show, Ray gave viewers a look at the ruins of her house.
 "It took about one hour for this house to come down — and in my mind, it took decades before it was even built.
 In the years that I lived here, I learned an awful lot.
 In the few weeks since it burned, I think I've learned even more," Ray told viewers (via USA Today).